-The Group is the single largest shareholder of NTDCC with a 63.82% and 49.29% equity interest as of December 31, 2014 and 2013, respectively.
-The remaining 36.18% of the equity shares in NTDCC as of December 31, 2014 are held by three other shareholders.
+The Group is the single largest shareholder of NTDCC with a 63.82% equity interest.
+The remaining 36.18% of the equity shares in NTDCC are held by three other shareholders.
 All the other shareholders need to act collectively for control.
 There is no history of other shareholders voting jointly.